ebellocchia/bip_utils/README.md

 ## BIP-0032 library

-The BIP-0032 library is wrapped inside the BIP-0044, BIP-0049 and BIP-0084 libraries, so there is no need to use it alone unless you need to derive some non-standard paths.
+The BIP-0032 library is wrapped inside the BIP-0044, BIP-0049 and BIP-0084 libraries, so there is no need to use it alone unless you need to derive some non-standard paths.\
+The library currently supports the following elliptic curves for key derivation:
+- Secp256k1: *Bip32Secp256k1* class
+- Ed25519 (based on SLIP-0010): *Bip32Ed25519Slip* class

+They both inherit from the generic *Bip32Base* class, that can be used to implement new elliptic curves derivation.\
+The specific curve depends on the specific coin and it's automatically selected if you use the *Bip44* library.

 ### Construction from a seed